top of page

 Quality books at reasonable prices.

 Captain's Book Shoppe LLC was formed in 2017.
 The brick-and-mortar storefront opened on 10 June 2018.
 The first few years were ones of experimentation to determine what sold, and what did not sell.
 One constant trend was that people liked and bought mysteries.
 Mysteries sell.
 Every year before the predicted first blizzard, clients came into and continue to come in the store looking for what I call comfort fiction- a good mystery or thriller.
 Clients look forward to hunkering down for a few days and weathering the storm with some escapism books.
 The known constant that makes bookselling enjoyable is the guaranteed daily mystery.
 Every day is filled with an intriguing book that I have never seen.
 I am often asked where and how I acquired all of these treasures.
-Those answers can be found in my blog series: The Captain's Log.
+Part of those answers can be found in my blog series: The Captain's Log.

 Operating a profitable brick and mortar bookstore in these economically turbulent and inflationary times is tricky.
 Acquiring quality books, marketing them at reasonable prices while generating a slight profit to sustain oneself with our client's full satisfaction is our objective at Captain's Book.
 The process begins with our supply chain.
 If you are reading this, chances are- you are a potential supply chain link.
 We acquire interesting books, because we pay our clients fair prices.
-The definition of "fair" is subject to interpretation and one's perspective, thus the IRS's definition of Fair Market Value is a fine place to start.[5]
+The definition of "fair" is subject to interpretation and one's perspective; thus, the IRS's definition of Fair Market Value is a fine place to start.[6]
 (More information about book values can be found at Captain's Book Value Tab.)

 Occasionally kind souls, donate interesting books that are in great condition which facilitates super deals for our buyers.